lennard0011/Interactive-Fibonacci-Grid/README.md

 This application presents a grid consisting of cells.
 All cells have a integer value, at start their value is 0.
 If you click on a cell, all cells in that row and column will briefly turn yellow and have their value incremented by 1.
 If 5 consecutive cells with the values of the Fibonacci sequence are next to each other (horizontally), they briefly turn green and have their value reset to 0.

-# General idea

-We check if a cell is part of the Fibonacci order by testing the following formula (5x^2 + 4) or (5x^2 - 4) is a perfect square where x is the value of the cell.

 # How to run yourself?
 1. Clone the repository.
 2. From the root folder, run a webserver.
 I recommand the VS Code extension [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).